dougsweetser/Q/docs/SR/problem_set_2.md

 Q: In the target area of an accelerator laboratory there is a straight evacuated tube 300 m long.
 A momentary burst of 1 million radioactive particles enters at one end of the tube, moving at a speed of 0.80c.
-Half of them arrive at the other end wi thout having decayed. (a) How long is the tube as measured by an observer moving with the particles? (b) What is the half- life of the particles in this same reference frame? (c) With what speed is the tube measured to move in this frame?
+Half of them arrive at the other end without having decayed. (a) How long is the tube as measured by an observer moving with the particles? (b) What is the half- life of the particles in this same reference frame? (c) With what speed is the tube measured to move in this frame?